 Before you begin straightening your natural hair, it’s best to prep it the right way.
-This means cleansing and conditioning your mane with products specifically formulated for curly hair, like those from the Dove Advanced Hair Series Quench Absolute collection.
-And because using a straightener dries out tresses, afro hair – which is more prone to dryness – needs a lot of hydration.
+This means cleansing and conditioning your strands with products specifically formulated for curly hair, like those from the Dove Advanced Hair Series Quench Absolute collection.
+And because using a straightener dries out tresses, you’ll want to ensure you replenish any lost moisture.
 So, we would recommend adding an intensive hair treatment, like the Dove Advanced Hair Series Quench Absolute Intensive Replenishment Mask (£6.99*) to your routine after washing.

 Once you’ve rinsed the product out, spritz your damp locks with a moisturising leave-in conditioner, like the TIGI S-Factor Papaya Leave-In Moisture Spray (£16.45*).
 Then apply a hair oil to your tresses for extra moisture, and to help seal the hair shaft.
 (Try the Dove Advanced Hair Series Pure Care Dry Oil Nourishing Treatment (£6.99*), which is infused with nourishing African macadamia and almond oils.)
 Finish your preparation by gently combing your hair with your fingers, or with a wide-tooth comb.

 The next part is up to you: you can air-dry your mane to limit the amount of heat you apply to your hair, or you can use a hair dryer to lift it.
 If you do decide to blow-dry your hair, don’t forget to guard your locks with a heat protectant, like the VO5 Smoothly Does It Heat Protect Serum (£3.99*).
 And remember to use your hairdryer’s nozzle and a round boar bristle brush, as it’ll be gentler on your tresses.